UBTUS/GSA18FRFQ/README.md

 The Agile Team worked closely with the Product Owner throughout product development.
 We recorded and implemented feedback at every stage.
 This process helped us build the product in accordance with user expectations and mindset.
 We automated code integration,test execution and application build with [Continuous integration server] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Build%20Screenshots) (Jenkins).
-Feedback on planned features were implemented and New feature requests from users feedback were documented under wishlist.
+Feedback on planned features were implemented and new feature requests from users feedback were documented under wishlist.
 This human centric process improved usability and value of the application.

 Product owner validated each user story with defined acceptance criteria and provided signoff.
 The Scrum Master facilitated the [Sprint Demo / Sprint Review meeting ] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) for the Product Owner to officially demonstrate prototype to end users on last day of sprint.